RamiKrispin/USgrid/README.md

 * `US_elec`  - the total hourly demand and supply (generation) for electricity in the US since July 2015

-* `US_source` - the hourly demand for electricity in the US by energy source (natural gas, coal, solar, etc.) since July 2018
+* `US_source` - the US net generation of electricity by energy source (natural gas, coal, solar, etc.) since July 2018

 * `Cal_elec` - The California subregion hourly demand by operator since July 2018